 This tongue-in-cheek comment only further fuels the legend

 that J-Lo’s influence stretches far beyond the realms of music and movies.
+Stories like these bring us a smile.

 The dress that keeps on giving